ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

         fi
     done
     ```
 1. Review the changes with VSCode's built-in Source Control viewer or by running `git diff`.
-If satisfied, it's time for hydration.
+If satisfied, proceed to [Step 3 - Hydrate](#step-3---hydrate).

 ## Step 3 - Hydrate
 This is accomplished with the `hydrate.sh` script located in the tools submodule.
 In part, it uses the [`kpt fn render`](https://kpt.dev/reference/cli/fn/render/) command.